Imandyr/Console-Chess/README.md

 # Console-Chess
-My implementation of chess which can be played through console.
+My implementation of chess game which can be played through console.
-Just run main.py in order to play.
+Run main.py to start application.

-# Requirements
-Python version should be >= 3.8.
-No 3rd party packages was used.
+## Requirements:
+- ### OS:
+  - No OS specific tools were used, so it should work anywhere Python runs.
+- ### Python interpreter version:
+  - 3.10
+- ### Third party packages:
+  - pytest